Ireland (Republic of Ireland)

 1. The route has become more dangerous in recent years due to loose stones.

-2. Weather forecast – check weather conditions before you leave, due to closeness to Atlantic Ocean, the weather near Carrauntoohil may change rapidly.
+2. Weather forecast – check weather conditions before you leave, due to the closeness to the Atlantic Ocean, the weather near Carrauntoohil may change rapidly.

-3. Good hiking gear (especially shoes) are a must.
+3. Good hiking gear (especially shoes) is a must.

-4. Carry plenty of water (I always have hot honey ginger tea – great energy BOOSTER), wind and rain proof jacket, food and high protein snacks (nuts, energy bars, black chocolate).
+4. Carry plenty of water (I always have hot honey ginger tea – great energy BOOSTER), a wind and rainproof jacket, food and high protein snacks (nuts, energy bars, black chocolate).

 Devil's Ladder hiking trail.

-STARTING POINT FOR DEVIL’S LADDER HIKING TRAIL is CRONINS YARD – a convenient car parking with great tourist information and absolutely lovely camping site with very good facilities.
-There is a small caffee/restaurant with very tasty food.
+STARTING POINT FOR DEVIL’S LADDER HIKING TRAIL is CRONINS YARD – a convenient car park with great tourist information and an absolutely lovely camping site with very good facilities.
+There is a small caffee/restaurant serving very tasty food.

 The first stage of the trail after crossing the bridge leads through beautiful flat hilly scenery.
-The path is well maintained and it’s easy to spot the path.
+The landscape offers stunning views of rugged terrain, picturesque valleys and the vast expanse of the MacGillycuddy’s Reeks mountain range.
+The beginning of the trail is well maintained.

-Further the trail you’ll be approaching a steep rocky section.
+Further to the trail you’ll be approaching a steep rocky section.
 Do not go behind people who are hiking ahead of you, to avoid any falling stones.
-If you stop to take a break to admire surrounding breath-taking views, always make sure there isn’t anyone ahead of you, to avoid being hit by any stones while you’ll be looking the opposite way.
+If you stop to take a break to admire the surrounding breathtaking views, always make sure there isn’t anyone ahead of you, to avoid being hit by any stones while you’ll be looking the opposite way.
 I’ve seen how is there and you should really pay attention to your safety.
-This section can be really difficult especially in rough weather conditions.
+This section can be really difficult, especially in rough weather conditions.

 How long does it take to hike Carrauntoohil?

-HEIGHT: the highest mountain on the island of Ireland at 1,038.6 metres!
+HEIGHT: the highest mountain on the island of Ireland at 1,038 meters.

-Starting point: CRONINS YARD – Tourist information, camping and caffee shop.
+STARTING POINT: CRONINS YARD – Tourist information, camping and coffee shop.

 Hiking Carrauntoohil via Devil's Ladder